Hemanth-Avinash/COMP2042_CW_hcyhg1/README.md

-Logout button | Allows user to logout of the game instead of the screen just clearing Additional levels | Allows user to choose a difficulty level Start button | User can access the game from the menu through a button
+Logout button | Allows user to logout of the game instead of the screen just clearing Additional levels | Allows user to choose a difficulty level Start button | User can access the game from the menu through a button High Score | User can input name and the score will be stored

 #### MenuController
 ```java